-JANUVIA may have other side effects, including stomach upset and diarrhea, swelling of the hands or legs, when JANUVIA is used with rosiglitazone (Avandia®).
+JANUVIA may have other side effects, including stomach upset and diarrhea, swelling of the hands or legs, when JANUVIA is used with metformin and rosiglitazone (Avandia®).
 Rosiglitazone is another type of diabetes medicine.

 These are not all the possible side effects of JANUVIA.
 For more information, ask your doctor or pharmacist.